Azure/azure-docs-sdk-java/docs-ref-conceptual/eclipse/azure-toolkit-for-eclipse.md

 ---
 title: Azure Toolkit for Eclipse
-description: Learn about the Azure Toolkit for Eclipse.
+description: Learn how the Azure Toolkit for Eclipse plug-in helps you create and deploy cloud applications to Azure.
 services: ''
 documentationcenter: java
 author: rmcmurray